Behaviour Policy

 Lunchtimes

-The Lunchtime Supervisors deal with any misbehaviour by initially giving a child a warning and explaining why the behaviour is unacceptable, then if a second warning is needed the child has 1 minute out of play.
-If the behaviour continues after this the child will is sent to the head Teacher or the class teacher if the Head Teacher is unavailable.
+The Lunchtime Supervisors deal with any misbehaviour, whilst the children are eating by initially giving a child a warning and explaining why the behaviour is unacceptable, then if a second warning is needed the child will take their lunch and eat it upstairs .
+If the misbehaviour happens on the playground, the child has 1 minute out of play.
+If the behaviour continues after this the child will be sent to the Head Teacher or the class teacher if the Head Teacher is unavailable.

 The class teacher is always informed if they needed a second warning